Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Convergence Analysis

 Assumption~\ref{assumption 3} guarantees that the feasible region is large enough to include the optimal solution, complementing Assumption \ref{assumption 1}, which ensures that the gradient points us back toward the interior if we are ever close to leaving the feasible region.

-We can now proceed with the analysis; proofs of the main result and supporting lemmas can be found in Appendix~\ref{appendix: corollary proof}-\ref{appendix sec: lemma cross grdients}.
+We can now proceed with the analysis; proofs of the main results and lemmas can be found in Appendix~\ref{appendix: corollary proof}-\ref{appendix sec: lemma cross grdients}.
 First, by applying Lemma~\ref{lemma: L-smooth} and Assumption~\ref{assumption 3}, we can show that the true policy gradient $\nabla \mathcal{J}(\pmb{\theta})$ is bounded on the feasible region.

 \begin{corollary} For any $\pmb{x}\in\mathbb{C}$, we have $\Vert \nabla \mathcal{J}(\pmb{x})\Vert\leq \max_{\pmb{x}\in\mathbb{C}}\Vert \nabla \mathcal{J}(\pmb{x})\Vert\leq G$, where $G = L \cdot \max_{\pmb{y}\in \mathbb{C}}\Vert\pmb{y} -\pmb{\theta}^\star\Vert^2$. \end{corollary}